mattjackson89/mlops-demo/README.md

 * Save the model
 * Make a second model to demostrate MLFlow logging and deployment patterns

+> See http://localhost:5000/ to view the tracked experiment

-Once the notebook has ran, please go ahead and the following from your command line;
+Once the notebook has finished running, please go ahead and the following from your command line;

 ```
 ./update-models.sh v1